feriel12fr/CRoM-Context-Rot-Mitigation--EfficientLLM/README.md

   </a>
 </p>

 **CRoM (Context Rot Mitigation)-EfficientLLM** is a Python toolkit designed to optimize the context provided to Large Language Models (LLMs).
-It provides a suite of tools to intelligently select, re-rank, and manage text chunks to fit within a model's context budget while maximizing relevance and minimizing performance drift.
+It provides a suite of tools to intelligently select, re-rank, and manage text chunks to fit within a model\'s context budget while maximizing relevance and minimizing performance drift.

 This project is ideal for developers building RAG (Retrieval-Augmented Generation) pipelines who need to make the most of limited context windows.